-•Students' ability to analyze public policy and understand policy problems and make policy proposals to address them.
+- •Students' ability to analyze public policy and understand policy problems and make policy proposals to address them. - •Refine the students' understanding of the world, their social and political reality, with the introduction of a new institutional and societal perspective to understand governmental

-- •Refine the students' understanding of the world, their social and political reality, with the introduction of a new institutional and societal perspective to understand governmental activity and policy problems. - •Improving their citizenship, by increasing their knowledge relevant to the critical policy issues of contemporary life.
+•Improving their citizenship, by increasing their knowledge relevant to the critical policy issues of contemporary life.